AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/backing-aem-forms-data.md

 ### Entering the backup modes {#entering-the-backup-modes}

 You can use either administration console, the LCBackupMode command, or the API available with the AEM forms installation to enter and leave backup modes.
-Note that for rolling backup (continuous coverage), the administration console option is not available; you should use either the command line option or the API.
-For information about using the API to enter and leave backup modes, see AEM forms API Reference on [Help and Tutorials](/forms/using/topics.md) page.
+Note that for rolling backup (continuous coverage), the administration console option is not available; you should use either the command line option or the API. <!-- Fix broken link For information about using the API to enter and leave backup modes, see AEM forms API Reference on Help and Tutorials page. -->

 >[!NOTE]
 >